< Browse to Previous Essay | Browse to Next Essay >

 HistoryLink.org Essay 10015

 : Printer-Friendly Format

 On December 17, 2008, record cold temperatures and snowfalls east of the Cascade Mountains kick off what will become nearly two weeks of wild weather that eventually impacts most of the state.
 Spokane sees record snowfalls, and many areas endure record low temperatures.
-Seattle gets a rare White Christmas, but the storms bring the city to its knees and perhaps costs Mayor Greg Nickels (b.
+Seattle gets a rare White Christmas, but the storms bring the city to its knees and perhaps cost Mayor Greg Nickels (b.
 1955) his job in the next election.

 The East Gets Hammered, the West Gets a

 Beginning on Wednesday, December 17, 2008, a record